Alvar Larsson: Accident

-Alvar would have been alive during the week-long search and later died is dismissed by most sources.
+That Alvar would have been alive during the week-long search and later died has been dismissed by most sources.
 If he had died in an accident, it would most likely have happened early Sunday, and the location of his death would have been the lake.
-It is just short of a kilometre from Sundslätt to the lake, and Alvar is speculated to have suddenly decided to row by boat.
-During the searches and investigations, all the boats in the lake were checked, but one is said to have been forgotten by its owner due to its bad state.
+It is just short of a kilometre from Sundslätt to the lake, and there is speculation that Alvar suddenly decided to row out in a boat.
+During the investigation, all the boats in the lake were checked, but one is said to have been overlooked by its owner due to its bad condition.
 That Alvar could not swim suggests he would not have entered a boat, but if he had, his lack of ability to swim could have become fatal.

 It is said that the fact that Alvar's clogs have not surfaced at the waterside, as opposed to many other clogs, suggests that he did not drown in the lake.

 Crime

 The first theories involving a crime were suggested on Monday, and these ideas seemed more plausible as time passed.
-The police received several tips about persons who had acted suspiciously, all of which could be rejected.
-The theory was that Alvar would have gone to the cellar to smoke and that someone would have passed and convinced him to follow them.
+The police received several tips about persons who had acted suspiciously, all of which were rejected.
+One theory was Alvar might have gone to the cellar to smoke and someone passing convinced him to follow them.

 Grave-opening

 In 1978, more than ten years after the disappearance, a grave was opened.
 A woman had told the police of how a relative of hers had told her of how he'd killed a boy in Småland in 1967 and how he'd hidden the body near the deserted summer house for two years.
-The man would then have moved the body to the bottom of a grave, prepared for a relative of his, where he'd covered it with spruce twigs.
+The man would then have moved the body to the bottom of a grave, which had been prepared for a relative of his and which he'd covered with spruce twigs.
 Although he had been celebrating the 50th anniversary of his wedding on the day Alvar disappeared and had been working the night before, the grave was opened.
 In front of a large press gathering, the coffin was lifted out and nothing was found under it.